-Following the merger, the Board has split the role of Chairman and Managing Director, hence the Company has met Recommendation 2.5 of the ASX Principles.
+Mr Ross Ashton, as an independent director, served as Non-Executive Chairman, and hence the Company met Recommendation 2.5 of the ASX Principles during the period.

 2.6 Professional development for new and existing Directors

 The Board is responsible for reviewing and making recommendations to the Board with respect to succession planning for the Board, director induction programs and continuing development.
 The Board is also responsible for developing director induction programs that are undertaken by each new and existing director and reviewing the effectiveness of the induction program.